 At least he gave the turkeys out instead of keeping them for himself.

-I see where they're finally going to get rid of the color coded threat warning system.
+I see where they're finally going to get rid of the color-coded threat warning system.

-You know when I first encountered the color coded threat system, I worked at a radio station in Pittsburgh, WIXZ.
+I worked at a radio station in Pittsburgh, WIXZ.

-It was actually in McKeesport.
+It was actually in McKeesport, Wixie.

 That's the kind of things they looked out for there.